MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-scene-understanding.md

 ## Optional ini Settings
 You can modify the following parameters to update the spatial mapping runtime behavior:

-- Open **Edit > Project Settings**, scroll down to the **Platforms** section, and select **HoloLens > Spatial Mapping**:
+- Open **Edit > Project Settings**, then scroll down to the **Platforms** section, and then select **HoloLens > Spatial Mapping**:

 ![Scene Understanding Project Settings](images/unreal-spatialmapping-projectsettings.PNG)

 - **Spatial Meshing Volume Size** is the diameter of a sphere around the player to render and update scene understanding data.
-    + If the application runtime environment is expected to be large, this value may need to be large to match the real-world space.
+- If the application runtime environment is expected to be large, this value may need to be large to match the real-world space.
 The value can be smaller if the application only needs to place holograms on surfaces immediately around the user.
 As the user walks around the world, the spatial mapping volume will move with them.

-When using scene understanding, large scanning volumes can hurt performance, since many more meshes are being generated than spatial mapping.
+When using scene understanding, large scanning volumes can hurt performance since many more meshes are being generated than spatial mapping.
 To keep draw calls lower, an additional ini setting can be used to restrict the volume height:

-In the game's [Config/DefaultGame.ini](https://github.com/microsoft/Microsoft-OpenXR-Unreal/blob/076a5defe01e08360f382b2498d17708c00b85bf/MsftOpenXRGame/Config/DefaultGame.ini#L13) file, add a section [/Script/HoloLensSettings.SceneUnderstanding] with optional settings:
+- In the game's [Config/DefaultGame.ini](https://github.com/microsoft/Microsoft-OpenXR-Unreal/blob/076a5defe01e08360f382b2498d17708c00b85bf/MsftOpenXRGame/Config/DefaultGame.ini#L13) file, add a section [/Script/HoloLensSettings.SceneUnderstanding] with optional settings:

 ```
 [/Script/HoloLensSettings.SceneUnderstanding]